 DOUG SIMPSON MEDIATION | TACOMA • SEATTLE • OLYMPIA • SAN DIEGO • ONLINE

 Since I was a little kid, I’ve always enjoyed the challenge of a physical test—I’ve sailed on the America’s Cup team, I fly off cliffs and soar through the clouds in my paraglider, love riding motorcycles, ski off the beaten path, and surfing.
-As a teenager, I tried rappelling out a third-story window, only to burn fingerprints off some of my fingers as I slid down the rope—I still have the scars.
+As a teenager, I tried rappelling out a third-story window, only to permanently burn the fingerprints off some of my fingers as I slid down the rope.
 The tough thing about experience is you get the test first, and the lesson afterwards.

 After I finished college, though, I decided to pursue another type of challenge and see how tough I was mentally.
 Law school seemed like a logical step, as my dad and grandfather were both attorneys.
 I’d grown up hearing about litigation at the dinner table and knew quite a bit about the ways of a courtroom by the time I could tie my shoes.
 And I wanted to build a business, and knew I needed to know the law to do that.